-Test and Diagnosis
+Test And Diagnosis

 Physiotherapy treatment will settle the condition adequately.
 Physiotherapy treatment includes the use of Ultrasound in the initial phase to help settle the inflammation.
 This is progressed to graded stretching and strengthening to prevent irritation of the tendons.
-Patients’ habits and work styles are often observed by the therapist to suitably advice activity modification.
+The therapist will observe the patients’ habits and work styles.
+This is to suitably advice activity modification.
 Patients should avoid repetitive thumb and wrist movements that flares up the pain.
 Occasionally when the pain does not settle, a corticosteroid injection might be useful.
 For a few cases that are resistant to conservative management surgery might be an option.